The OSMI Hand Therapy Center in Fort Worth

 Complex regional pain syndrome (CRPS) is an uncommon systemic disease that involves chronic pain, generally in the arm or leg.
 CRPS affects approximately 3 times more women than men and is characterized by severe pain, sensitivity to touch, and changes in the skin.
 Most cases of CRPS present after an illness, injury, surgery, or trauma to the affected limb.
 Early treatment of CRPS is usually effective, but if left untreated, the limb can atrophy, become cold and pale, and develop muscle contracture which may be irreversible.

 Bone spurs at the elbow are bony projections at the edge of the elbow joint where the ligaments, tendons, and muscles attach.
 Bone spurs can be caused by osteoarthritis or injury.
 While bone spurs are often asymptomatic, they can cause swelling, tearing, and pain in the surrounding tissue.
 Bone spurs at the elbow can be treated with anti-inflammatories and ice application, but surgery may be necessary if the bone spur interferes with functionality.

 Joint Replacements of the Hand, Wrist and Elbow

-If you are ready to choose a team of hand, wrist and elbow orthopedic and sports medicine specialists that offer state-of-the-art treatment and highly personalized care, contact the OSMI office or call 817-529-1900 today!
+If you are ready to choose a team of hand, wrist, and elbow orthopedic and sports medicine therapists that offer state-of-the-art treatment and highly personalized care, contact the OSMI office or call 817-529-1900 today!